rainbowchook/face-app/README.md

 ##### Converting existing React app to PWA
 If not creating a CRA project from scratch with the <code>cra-template-pwa-typescript</code> (or <code>cra-template-pwa</code> template), then follow the following steps to [create and install the service worker](https://engineering.99x.io/converting-react-app-into-a-pwa-43a247c35886).

-Start by creating a <code>public/serviceWorker.js</code> file to install the service worker (SW), listen for requests and activate the SW:
+Start by creating a <code>public/serviceWorker.js</code> file to install the service worker (SW), listen for requests/serve offline cached data and activate the SW:
 ```js
 const CACHE_NAME = 'version-1';
 const urlsToCache = ['index.html', 'offline.html'];